mcgnly/DeveloperDocumentation/Welcome/Platform.md

 <div class="column">
 <h3>Registration</h3>
-The first stage that enables you to step into the relayr world is the <em>registration</em>.
+<p>The first stage that enables you to step into the relayr world is the <em>registration</em>.
 In this stage all basic entities such as a User, an App and a Device are introduced to the platform.
-The registration is done via the relayr Developer Dashboard.
+The registration is done via the relayr Developer Dashboard. </p>

 <h3>OnBoarding </h3>
-The OnBoarding process enables you to establish the pairing between your devices and your user credentials. the specific pairing credentials- authorization and encryption keys - are generated and maintained by the relayr routing component, mediated by the relayr API.
+<p>The OnBoarding process enables you to establish the pairing between your devices and your user credentials. the specific pairing credentials- authorization and encryption keys - are generated and maintained by the relayr routing component, mediated by the relayr API.</p>

 <img src="assets/image_2.png" width=700px />